Human rights in Namibia: Indigenous people

 The constitution of Namibia considers the right all people in Namibia regardless of ethnic origin and race however, it does not consider the human rights of individual indigenous groups.
 As of current, particular groups face extreme struggles in regards to the rights to traditional land.
 The indigenous groups of Namibia account for 8% of the population with the main groups being the San, the Nama, the Ovahimba, the Ovazemba, the Ovatjimba and the Ovatwa.

 In the 2016 report for the Committee on Economic, Social and Cultural Rights, it was reported that indigenous communities are alienated and marginalised and struggle to access important things such as education and healthcare.
 These communities are dependent upon their land and tradition.
 However, many now are being denied access to traditional land.
 In 2012, the Ovahimba and Ovazemba faced near destruction of their land for the purpose of building a dam without any notice.

 Access to adequate education and healthcare is another challenge faced by the indigenous of Namibia.
 Since the constitution in 1990, the healthcare rates for tribes such as the San have decreased.
 Their literacy rate is 23% which is significantly lower than that of the rest of the nation who have an average rate of 66%.
 This is directly linked to the alarmingly low number of secondary education enrolment which currently is 1%.

 Human rights organisations and bodies

 NamRights

-NamRights was established in 1989 by human rights activist Phil Ya Nangolo.
+NamRights was established in 1989 by human rights activist Phil Ya Nangoloh.
 Previously known as the National Society for Human Rights, the organisation is concerned with the way in which the nation and State adhere to human rights as outlined in the constitution.
-It recognises that the government endorses human rights however, the non-for-profit organisation believes that the state has failed to uphold human rights with consistent violation.
+It recognises that the government endorses human rights however, the non-profit organisation believes that the state has failed to uphold human rights with consistent violation.
 One of their concerns surrounds the torture and treatment of those detained in prison cells.

-NamRights has a strong presence in society and often faces government scrutiny.
-In its hope to pursue human rights the organisation expresses their opinion in regards to lack of government protection and control of the rights.
-They, therefore, struggle to gain financial support from the government due to this conflict.
+NamRights has a strong presence in society, often cited in the Namibian.